DSLeonard-coding/VolumeBuilders/README.md

     ->SetColor(blue)
     ->MakePlacement();
 ```
-A working example is provided in the demo/src/Geometries and can be run with the "assembly" volume selection on the demo.
+A working example is provided in  demo/src/Geometries/ConstructAssembly.cc and can be run with the "assembly" volume selection on the demo.
 The code looks about like this (or some updated version of this):

 ```cpp
     DLG4::VolumeBuilders::SetGlobalDefaultUnit(CLHEP::mm); // set a global unit